Back to blog Technical guide

 console.log("Job deleted successfully");

-• Read the companion guide on building an automated invoice processing system to see how this fits into a larger workflow
+• Read the guide on building an automated invoice processing system to see how this fits into a larger workflow